snowman-repos/book/website_owners/README.md

 ## Prepare your business

-Being such an integral part of any business, a new web project will inevitably require organisation change to accommodate it.
+Being such an integral part of any business, a new web project will inevitably require organisational change to accommodate it.
 It's like opening a new shop or business division - you need people specifically responsible for it to drive its success.
 If you expanded your business in such a way but only assigned the same people who are already handling the other parts of the business then you can expect them to be spread too thinly and be unable to devote their full attention to either area of responsibility and the business will suffer as a result.

 In this section we're talking about what roles are required within your organisation to ensure the project's continued success.
 Although we may refer to a “team”, these roles may just be one person (maybe you?) but it's still important to establish the roles and responsibilities required.